Romper Room Memories

 The lady looked at me, smiled and said "it's always nice to meet a Romper Room Do-Bee."

-Check out The Mother Moose TV Show
+Now, check out The Mother Moose TV Show